melihxcode/shDeveloperPack/application/update.md

-Updated app versions will be kept here
+The latest version will be in this folder.
+You can find and download all versions by version folder.